JiarongGu/redux-sink/examples/external-request.md

 # External Request

-### Create sink with effect to handle external request
+### Create a sink with effect to handle the external request

-This is an example for using effect to handle http requests, using async function
+This is an example of using the effect to handle HTTP requests, using an async function

 {% code title="WeatherSink.js" %}
 ```javascript